openenclave/openenclave/samples/switchless/README.md

 called switchlessly at run time.
 However, this a best-effort directive.
 Open Enclave runtime may still choose to fall back to a tradition OCALL if switchless call resources are unavailable, e.g., the enclave is not configured as switchless-capable, or the host worker threads are busy servicing other switchless OCALLs.
-In this example, `host_increment_switchless` is always called switchlessly because there is no simultaneous switchless OCALLs.
+In this example, `host_increment_switchless` is always called switchlessly because there are no simultaneous switchless OCALLs.

 To generate the functions with the marshaling code, the `oeedger8r` tool is called in both the host and enclave directories from their Makefiles.
 For example: